TheFinix13/FHIR-Tutorial-Java/readMe/Project Needs/RESOURCES-NEEDED.md

 Usage: We'll use this resource to get information about the adjudication of claims, including approved amounts and adjustments.

 Coverage Resource:
-Purpose: To provide insurance coverage details.
+Purpose: To provide insurance accountCoverage details.
-Usage: We'll use this resource to retrieve information about the patient's insurance coverage, including the plan details and coverage limits.
+Usage: We'll use this resource to retrieve information about the patient's insurance accountCoverage, including the plan details and accountCoverage limits.

 ExplanationOfBenefit Resource:
 Purpose: To summarize benefits provided.